ARAYASOFT/lumen-angular2/README.md

-# lumen-angular2
+# Lumen + Angular 2 Starter Project

-Starter project for a project driven by a Lumen API with an Angular 2 frontend.
+Honestly, i just wasn't happy with the other boilerplates.